Next LIVE lecture: March 3rd, 15h00, CET (Paris) - Watch on YouTube

 Every single day, thousands of supply chain decisions (millions in large companies) are to be made as part of the daily routine of the company’s operations.
 Each decision comes with alternatives.
 The supply chain optimization’s goal is to pick the options that turn out most profitable while facing future uncertain conditions.
 This process presents two keys challenges that we haven’t addressed yet: first, the quantitative assessment of the profitability of any decision, second, the roll-out of the numerical optimization recipes suitable for supply chain problems.

 Let’s build our first financial optimization model for the stock replenishment operations at the store level for the Paris persona, the fashion retail network.
 This lecture is illustrated through code written in Envision, the DSL (domain specific programming language) developed by Lokad for the predictive optimization of supply chains.
-We introduce the economic prioritization scheme and illustrate how this scheme also addresses “for free” problems at the warehouse level.
+We introduce the economic prioritization scheme and illustrate how this scheme also addresses problems at the warehouse level without any extra effort.

 Many supply chain decisions present themselves as discrete, univariate problems, for example when one has to decide how much to purchase, move, transform, package, scrap, … for any given SKU managed by the company.
 Due to the prevalence and diversity of these decisions, it is of interest to establish some versatile tooling to cope not with a particular instance of the problem, but with entire classes of problems.